rirze/videolensing/README.md

 ## Acknowledgments
 The idea for this program is not mine, and came from a project written by [Malte Tewes](https://astro.uni-bonn.de/~mtewes/wiki/doku.php).
 His program, [QCgravlens](http://obswww.unige.ch/~tewes/QCgravlens/), uses a webcam on Apple computers to simulate the gravitational lensing according the lens system RXJ1131-1231.

-This package is an attempt to bring the idea of his project to a more portable codebase (through the use of python and its libraries) and to expand the interface to allow users to specify their own lens maps. [`gravpy`](https://github.com/rirze/lens-solver) is needed for the second feature, and as such, I want to thank [Chuck Keeton](http://www.physics.rutgers.edu/~keeton/) for developing [`gravlens`](http://xxx.lanl.gov/abs/astro-ph/0102340) ([manual](http://www.physics.rutgers.edu/~keeton/gravlens/manual.pdf)) and for guiding me in writing `gravpy`.
+This package is an attempt to bring the idea of his project to a more portable codebase (through the use of python and its libraries) and to expand the interface to allow users to specify their own lens maps. [`gravpy`](https://github.com/rirze/lens-solver) is needed for the second feature, and as such, I want to thank [Chuck Keeton](http://www.physics.rutgers.edu/~keeton/) for developing [`gravlens`](http://xxx.lanl.gov/abs/astro-ph/0102340) and for guiding me in writing [`gravpy`](https://github.com/rirze/lens-solver).

 ## Detailed Description
 This programs operates by taking a mesh-map of the source and image plane (provided by gravlens, [python version](https://github.com/rirze/lens-solver)).
 By using this map, `vidlens` interpolates the missing points in the grid so the transformation between the two planes can be applied to the pixels of an image.
 Since a video feed is simply a continuous stream of images, we can apply this interpolated transformation image by image to generate a lensed simulation from a webcam.